John Fahey (politician): Career after politics

 Fahey became director of the Bradman Foundation when he left politics in 2001.
 On 17 October 2007, he was confirmed as the next president of the World Anti-Doping Agency, a position that he held until November 2013.
 In 2010, Fahey gave the 12th annual Tom Brock Lecture.
 Fahey was appointed as the fourth chancellor of the Australian Catholic University in Sydney for a five-year term from 4 September 2014.
 He was appointed to a second five-year term in May 2019, but died in September 2020.

 Personal life and death

 A devout Roman Catholic, he was married to a former Anglican, Colleen, and stirred some controversy when he declared his opposition to both abortion and birth control.

 John and Colleen Fahey's daughter, Tiffany, was killed in a road accident, at the age of 27, on 26 December 2006.
 John and Colleen Fahey became the legal guardians of Tiffany's children, Campbell and Amber.
 His son, the eldest of three children, is Matthew Fahey and his elder daughter is Melanie Fahey.

-Fahey died on the morning of 12 September 2020 after a battle with leukaemia.
+Fahey died on 12 September 2020 of leukaemia, having survived lung cancer in the early 2000s.
 He was 75 years old.
-The Government of New South Wales said it would hold a state funeral for the former premier.
-It was celebrated on 25 September by Archbishop Anthony Fisher at St Mary's Cathedral, Sydney.
+The Government of New South Wales held a state funeral for the former premier on 25 September, officiated by Archbishop Anthony Fisher at St Mary's Cathedral, Sydney.

+Leader of the Opposition Anthony Albanese, who had entered Federal Parliament in 1996 the same time as Fahey, expressed condolences in Parliament, saying that "John Joseph Fahey was a great bloke.
+That is the greatest thing you can say about an Australian male", and that given his background, Labor might have expected the young John Fahey to join their ranks, but that political differences never got in the way of his instinct to treat others with respect.

+Albanese's remark about Fahey joining Labor ranks was from a viewpoint formed by political observers that Fahey may have joined the wrong party (the Liberal Party) as his Irish Catholic upbringing made him more akin with the Labor Party with his parents having been ALP supporters including campaigning for Gough Whitlam in his election as Prime Minister.